-In Figure 11 we plot the sensitivity of SWIPER to decoding latency and speculation accuracy.
-Decoding latency is proportional to window volume with relative factor r.
-For sliding windows of size $2d^3$ (d^3 commit, d^3 buffer), r=0.5 corresponds to a latency of d rounds, matching the window generation rate; as expected, we see that the backlog problem for default sliding window decoding (yellow dashed line) therefore begins when r>0.5, where the reaction time begins to grow exponentially with each successive blocking operation.
-SWIPER mitigates this problem with speculation, but we find reaction time for sliding windows is particularly sensitive to speculation accuracy.
+matching the window generation rate; as expected, we see that the backlog problem for default sliding window decoding (yellow dashed line) therefore begins when r > 0.5.
+SWIPER mitigates this problem with speculation, but we find that reaction time for sliding windows is particularly sensitive to speculation accuracy.
 This is due to the depth of the dependency tree, which is unbounded in sliding window decoding.